LewisHogan/CookingAssistantBot/README.md

 The app_id and api_key for Yummly should be stored in a keys.json file in the following format

 	{
-			"app_id": "YOUR_YUMMLY_APP_ID",
+			"yummly_app_id": "YOUR_YUMMLY_APP_ID",
-			"api_key": "YOUR_YUMMLY_API_KEY"
+			"yummly_api_key": "YOUR_YUMMLY_API_KEY"
 	}

-In addition to the above requirements, CookingAssistantBot also requires that the Requests library is installed on Pepper.
+In addition to the above requirements, CookingAssistantBot also requires that the Requests library is installed.

+## Coming Soon

+- Tesco API Integration for Pricing information
+- Temperature Conversion